Skip to Content

-How To Plant a Butterfly Garden
+How To Plant A Butterfly Garden: Plants, Water & Shelter

 A butterfly garden can be a wonderful part of your landscape, and will make a meaningful difference by creating habitat for butterflies in all of their life stages.
 Anyone who loves growing plants and flowers can grow a butterfly garden.
 A garden that's good for butterflies is also good for other pollinators, such as bees and hummingbirds, who often share the same nectar plants and utilize the same habitat.